walker/coordinate-translation/readme.md

 }
 ```

-This will _usually_ return the items in the same location as when you provided it, but it you want to rely on your index to match, them, use the below.
+This will _usually_ return the items in the same location as when you provided it, but if you want to rely on your index, then use the below.

 ```json
 {